Challenge the status quo, collaborate, innovate, and learn to create.

 Academic support just lists out your support resources for academics, mental health, and more.
 There are program-specific people listed who can help too.

 Explore the requirements and application process for studying abroad.
-Students from other institutions can also find out more about doing an exchange to Waterloo.
+Students from other institutions can also find more about exchanging to Waterloo.

 You've made it!
 Congratulations!